EDUCBA Logo

 3. Interaction Overview Diagram

-It is the one that has ability to picture control flow along with nodes that contain interaction diagrams.
-It is the same as the activity diagram in the sense that both of them visualize the sequence of activities.
+It is the one that can picture control flow along with nodes that contain interaction diagrams.
+It is the same as the activity diagram in that both visualize the sequence of activities.

 4. Timing Diagram

-These diagrams are basically needed in order to represent relations between objects whenever the center of attention is resting on time.
-However, even though we aren’t interested to know how do objects interact or even change each other, despite we wish to represent how to do these objects as well as actors would act along a time axis that is linear.
+These diagrams are needed to represent relations between objects whenever the center of attention rests on time.
+However, even though we aren’t interested to know how objects interact or even change each other, we wish to represent how to do these objects, as well as actors, would act along a linear time axis.

 5. State Machine UML Diagram

-State machine UML diagrams are also called State chart diagrams.
-They are mostly used to explain different states of a component within the system.
-State machine UML diagrams take the name state machine since the diagram is basically machine only which explains the several states of an object and also how it alters depending upon internal and external events.
+State machine UML diagrams have an alternative name, which is Statechart diagrams.
+They are mainly used to explain the different states of a component within the system.
+State machine UML diagrams take the name state machine since the diagram is machine only, which explains an object’s several states and how it alters depending upon internal and external events.

 6. Communication Diagram

-Communication diagrams just like the sequence diagrams are kind of interaction diagram demonstrating how the objects interact.
+Communication diagrams, just like sequence diagrams, are a kind of interaction diagram demonstrating how objects interact.
 It is an extension of an object diagram that shows objects with messages which travel from one to another.

 7. Sequence UML Diagram

-Sequence UML diagrams can also be considered the most important UML diagrams among design-level models for the development of a business application.
-Since they possess visually self-explanatory nature, lately, these diagrams have become quite popular in the prediction of business processes.
+Sequence UML diagrams can also be considered the most important UML diagrams among design-level models for developing a business application.
+Since they are visually self-explanatory, these diagrams have become quite popular in predicting business processes.

 8. Class Diagram

-Class UML diagram can also be considered as the most common diagram type needed for software documentation.
-As most of the software being created today are still based upon the OOP paradigm, so if we use class diagrams in order to document these software turns out to be a common-sense solution.
-This also occurs since OOP depends upon classes and the relations.
+Class UML diagram can also be considered the most common diagram type needed for software documentation.
+Most of the software being created today is still based upon the OOP paradigm, so if we use class diagrams to document this software turns out to be a common-sense solution.
+This also occurs since OOP depends upon classes and relations.

 9. Object Diagram

-Object UML diagrams help developers in checking if the generic abstract structure which they have created, that is, class diagram, is representing viable structure whenever it is put into practice, that is, when the objects of a class are being instantiated.
-However, few developers look towards it as a secondary level of accuracy checking.
+Object UML diagrams help developers check if the generic abstract structure they have created, that is, class diagram, represents a viable structure whenever it is put into practice when the objects of a class are being instantiated.
+However, few developers consider it a secondary level of accuracy checking.

 10. Component Diagram

-Component UML diagrams can help in breaking down the system into smaller components whenever you are dealing with the documentation of quite complex systems.
-Often it is quite hard to predict the architecture of a system since it might be encompassing various departments or also it might be employing different technologies.
+Component UML diagrams can help break down the system into smaller components when dealing with the documentation of quite complex systems.
+Often it is quite hard to predict the architecture of a system since it might encompass various departments or employ different technologies.

 11. Composite Structure Diagram